muhamuttaqien/AI-Lab/deep-learning/sequence-learning/README.md

-My explorations in deep learning.
+My explorations of sequence learning.